StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

 !!! warning "Stop TheHive if sharing Elasticsearch"
     If you share your Elasticsearch instance with TheHive, stop TheHive as well before upgrading Elasticsearch to prevent data inconsistencies.

-## Step 2: Upgrade Elasticsearch to 7.17.x
+## Step 2: Check the Elasticsearch version

-Direct upgrades from Elasticsearch versions earlier than 7.17.x to 8.x aren't supported.
-We'll first ensure you're running Elasticsearch 7.17.x before moving to 8.x.
+We can't upgrade directly from Elasticsearch versions earlier than 7.17.x to 8.x.
+Before continuing, we need to confirm that our deployment is running Elasticsearch 7.17.x.

-1. Check your current Elasticsearch version.
+1. Check your current Elasticsearch version:

     ``` bash
     curl -X GET "localhost:9200"